Giovanna Melandri: Institutional activities

 From 1992 to 2013, Melandri held leadership roles within the Democratic Party of the Left (PDS), Democrats of the Left (DS), and Democratic Party (PD).
-During the Legislature XII of Italy (1994–1996), she served on the Foreign Affairs Committee and chaired the Committee for Human Rights.
+During the XII Legislature (1994–1996), she served on the Foreign Affairs Committee and chaired the Committee for Human Rights.
 She was also a member of the Special Committee on Childhood and contributed to legislative initiatives addressing sexual violence.
 She coordinated a parliamentary intergroup on bioethics for two years, focusing on topics including artificial reproduction, cloning, and living wills.

-In the Legislature XIII of Italy (1996–1998), she was a member of the Culture Committee prior to her appointment as Minister of Cultural Heritage and Activities.
+In the XIII Legislature (1996–1998), she was a member of the Culture Committee prior to her appointment as Minister of Cultural Heritage and Activities.
 During this period, she proposed legislation on issues such as adoption, bioethics, assisted reproduction technology, and extradition to countries where the death penalty is practiced.
 She also introduced bills related to publishing, telecommunications, and public broadcasting.
 In 1997, she represented Italy at the first World Forum on Television, organized by the United Nations.

 From 1998 to 2001, Melandri served as Minister of Cultural Heritage and Activities.
 During her tenure, public funding for cultural policy reportedly exceeded €3 billion, and tax incentives for cultural investment were introduced.
 Restoration projects were undertaken, and policies supporting contemporary art and architecture were developed.
 A national law establishing the MAXXI museum was passed.
 In 1999, she co-organized the international forum "Culture Counts: Financing Resources and the Economics of Culture and Sustainable Development" in Florence, alongside World Bank president James Wolfensohn and U.S. First Lady Hillary Clinton.
 In 2000, she participated as the European representative at the White House Conference on Culture and Diplomacy, hosted by President Bill Clinton.

-In the Legislature XIV of Italy (2001–2006), Melandri was a member of the Foreign Affairs Committee, the Italian parliamentary delegations to the Council of Europe and the Western European Union, and the Parliamentary Supervisory Commission on RAI, the national public broadcaster.
+In the XIV Legislature (2001–2006), Melandri was a member of the Foreign Affairs Committee, the Italian parliamentary delegations to the Council of Europe and the Western European Union, and the Parliamentary Supervisory Commission on RAI, the national public broadcaster.
 She introduced bills relating to cinema, book promotion, and the protection of cultural heritage.

-In the Legislature XV of Italy (2006–2008), she was appointed Minister for Youth Policies and Sport.
+In the XV Legislatire (2006–2008), she was appointed Minister for Youth Policies and Sport.
 In this role, she launched initiatives such as "Young Ideas Change Italy" (Giovani idee cambiano l'Italia) to support youth entrepreneurship, and "Let's Give Credit" (Diamogli credito), in collaboration with the Associazione Bancaria Italiana.
 She also established two public funds, one for youth policies and one for inclusive sport initiatives.
 Together with Giuliano Amato, then Minister of the Interior, she initiated the first Youth Committee for Interreligious Dialogue.

 In 2005, Melandri participated in the Alliance of Civilizations, an initiative launched by Spanish and Turkish Prime Ministers José Luis Rodríguez Zapatero and Recep Tayyip Erdogan.

-During the Legislature XVI of Italy (2008–2012), she was a member of the Committee on Culture, Education, and Science, and was re-elected to the Parliamentary Supervisory Commission on RAI.
+During the XVI Legislature (2008–2013), she was a member of the Committee on Culture, Education, and Science, and was re-elected to the Parliamentary Supervisory Commission on RAI.